Mike E. Smith

-Michael Earl Smith (born August 10, 1965) is an American jockey who has been one of the leading riders in U.S. Thoroughbred racing since the early 1990s, was inducted into the National Museum of Racing and Hall of Fame in 2003, and has won the most Breeders' Cup races of any jockey with 27 Breeders' Cup wins.
-Smith is also the third leading jockey of all time in earnings with over $336 million.
+Michael Earl Smith (born August 10, 1965) is an American jockey who has been one of the leading riders in U.S. Thoroughbred racing since the early 1990s, was inducted into the National Museum of Racing and Hall of Fame in 2003 and has won the most Breeders' Cup races of any jockey with 27 victories.
+Smith is also the third leading jockey of all time in earnings with over $356 million.
 In 2018, Smith rode Justify to the Triple Crown, becoming the oldest jockey to win the title at age 52.

 Background

 Smith was born to George Smith, a one-time jockey, and Vidoll Vallejos in New Mexico; his mother was 19 years old at the time.
-Smith's parents divorced when he was 8 years old.
+Smith's parents divorced when he was eight years old.
 Smith spent most of his youth on his maternal grandparents' horse farm where he began breaking horses at eight years old.

 Smith began riding races in his native New Mexico at age 11, and took out a jockey's license at age 16 in 1982.
 In the ninth grade, Smith dropped out of Dexter High School.
 Shortly thereafter, accompanied by his paternal grandfather, he began riding a Midwestern circuit which included races at Hawthorne Race Course in Chicago, Ak-Sar-Ben in Omaha and Oaklawn Park Race Track in Hot Springs, Arkansas.

 On April 17, 1987, Smith married Patrice Lively, daughter of jockey John L. Lively, in Hot Springs.
 The marriage ended in divorce.

 Smith served his apprenticeship at Canterbury Downs in Minnesota before moving to New York in 1989.
 In 2000, he established his home base in Southern California.

-On January 13, 2019 Mike married Cynthia Naanouh at a private ceremony at St. Rita's Catholic Church in Sierra Madre, California.
+On January 13, 2019, Mike married Cynthia Naanouh at a private ceremony at St. Rita's Catholic Church in Sierra Madre, California.